guilhermevinche/rust-todo-list/README.md

 # rust-todo-list

-Simple code to creae a API Rest with Rust
+Simple code to creae a Todo List with Rust

 Reference: